Dr. Francesco Stipo

 In March 2008, he was invited to speak at the United Nations on U.N.
 Reform.
 In April 2014, he addressed the National Press Club in Washington D.C. on global governance, with the President of the Centre for International Governance Innovation and the Vice President of the United Nations Foundation (see the above picture).
 He gave several public speeches on global governance to international organizations and think tanks such as the Organization of American States, Harvard University, and the East-West Center, and was interviewed on national

 media.
 Dr. Stipo is an active member of the National Press Club and the Pacific Council on International Policy.
 Between 2008 and 2012 he was Director of the India-U.S. Chamber of Commerce of Florida.
-In August 2012, at age 39, he was elected as a Fellow of the World Academy of Art and Science for his contribution in the field of social sciences.
+In August 2012, at age 39, he was elected as a Fellow of the World Academy of Art and Science (WAAS Certificate) for his contribution in the field of social sciences.
 In June 2014, he was invited to join the Bretton Woods Committee, the network of prominent global citizens that supports the Bretton Woods Institutions (World Bank and International Monetary Fund).
 In 2016, he founded the Houston Energy Club, becoming its President and CEO.
+In 2019 he was the recipient of the Albert Marquis Lifetime Achievement Award.

 Additional information with links to his speeches and articles can be found here.